-Norman Heller is a partner in Blank Rome’s matrimonial practice group and administrative partner for the New York office.
+Norman Heller is a partner in Blank Rome’s matrimonial practice group and past chair of the firm’s New York office.
 He represents high net worth individuals in negotiations and through trial in complex divorce, custody, support, and equitable distribution matters in New York and Connecticut.

 Norman advises clients in all aspects of matrimonial law, including: